Joachim Kelly: Early career

 Four years before his retirement from inter-county hurling Kelly had already ventured into hurling management.
 He broke his leg in 1990 which ruled him out of playing for some time.
 To stay involved in the game he took charge of the Westmeath senior hurling team.
 In his first year in charge Westmeath won promotion to Division 2 of the National League.
 In Kelly's second year in charge his team won the All-Ireland 'B' title in Croke Park.

-After his two-year stint with the Westmeath Kelly joined Éamonn Cregan's Offaly backroom team in 1995.
+After his two-year stint with the Westmeath, Kelly joined Éamonn Cregan's Offaly backroom team in 1995.
 He remained a selector for just over a year, having tendered his resignation after the Leinster final defeat to Wexford in July 1996.

-At club level Kelly had a two-year spell as manager of Loughmore-Castleiney in Tipperary.
-In 1997 he devoted his time to the management of Kilcormac-Killoughey.
+At club level Kelly had a two-year spell as manager of Loughmore–Castleiney in Tipperary.
+In 1997 he devoted his time to the management of Kilcormac–Killoughey.
 In 1999, he managed the Wexford senior hurling team for one season, ending in a heavy championship defeat to Offaly.

-In 2008 Joachim was announced as manager of the Offaly Junior Camogie Team which is their main team.
+In 2008, Joachim was announced as manager of the Offaly Junior Camogie Team which is their main team.
 In his first year they reached the All-Ireland Junior Camogie Final.
 They lost to Clare after a late late goal by Shonagh Enright.
-However just one year later in 2009 they did in fact capture the All-Ireland Camogie title.
+However, just one year later, in 2009, they did in fact capture the All-Ireland Camogie title.

-He has been announced as the trainer for Roscommon senior hurling team for 2014, working with manager Justin Campbell, a former Galway hurler.
+In December 2013, he was announced as trainer of the Roscommon senior county team for 2014, working with manager Justin Campbell, a former Galway hurler.

 Coolderry

 Kelly took over as manager of the Coolderry senior hurling team prior to the start of the 2018 Offaly Senior Championship.
-On 7 October, he guided the club to their 31st Offaly Senior Championship following a 2-17 to 0-17 defeat of Kilcormac/Killoughey in the final.
+On 7 October, he guided the club to their 31st Offaly Senior Championship following a 2–17 to 0–17 defeat of Kilcormac/Killoughey in the final.

 Offaly

 Kelly was appointed interim manager of the Offaly senior hurling team on 20 May 2019, following Kevin Martin's removal from the position.
+Michael Fennelly succeeded him as manager.